Johnson City is teeming with things to do, including PLENTY of outdoor activities!

 Food trucks frequent here such as Auntie Ruth’s Donuts & Pretzels – which serves homemade giant donuts and pretzels that will melt in your mouth!

-Also Read: 15 Best Finger-Licking Food Trucks in Johnson City 🍗
+Also Read: 15 Finger-Licking Food Trucks Around Johnson City 🍗

 In need of a night under the stars?
 Whether you have a van, RV, or tent, there are plenty of options around Johnson City to go camping.